whiz-coder/NASM/README.md

 NASM Assembler

-How to install NASM And DOSBOX(16 Bit Machine) in Ubuntu/Linux
+How to install and use NASM And DOSBOX(16 Bit Machine) in Ubuntu/Linux

 First step to download nasm Assembler